-His thesis will be published under the title The Acceptance of Party Unity in Parliamentary Democracies (Oxford University Press) in 2017, and he has published research articles in the Journal of European Public Policy, Parliamentary Affairs, Party Politics, and West European Politics.
+His thesis has been published under the title The Acceptance of Party Unity in Parliamentary Democracies (Oxford University Press) in 2017, and he has published research articles in the European Journal of Political Research, European Union Politics, J ournal of European Public Policy , Parliamentary Affairs , Party Politics , and West European Politics .
+A copy of his CV can be downloaded here .

 Julia Fischer is a graduate student of political science.
 Currently, she is working on her PhD with supervision by Prof. Ludger Helms (University of Innsbruck) and Prof. Hester van de Bovenkamp (Erasmus University Rotterdam).
 Her thesis is about the value of representation to democracy.
 She is exploring patient organizations as case of interest group representation, aiming to contribute to the puzzle over what representation of political interests looks like in practice.
 In addition to its scholarly value, her comparative study seeks to reach practical significance by developing recommendations on how to master representation.